indrabasak/indrabasak.github.io/_posts/2025-02-16-from-kiddicraft-to-lego.md

 in the U.S. District Court in New Jersey ordered Tyco to stop advertising its "Super Blocks" as just like Lego's, only cheaper."
 [[Washington Post, Sep 1, 1987](https://www.washingtonpost.com/archive/business/1987/09/01/lego-tyco-each-declare-victory-in-battle-of-the-bricks/0d3f7283-37d7-4687-8f3e-ec5cb14d173b/)]

+My journey with Hilary Page began in the early 2000s, a time when I stumbled upon the lesser-known origins of LEGO and discovered its roots in Kiddicraft's Self-Locking Bricks.
+Back in 1947, Hilary Page patented and released the first Kiddicraft Self-Locking Building Brick sets, while LEGO's Automatic Binding Bricks made their debut two years later, in 1949.
+Information about this creator of innovative toy inventor was scarce, both in print and online.
+It seemed to me that Hilary Page was unjustly forgotten by history.

+With this in mind, I began to collect Kiddicraft brick sets, gradually expanding my collection to include other Kiddicraft toys and even a book.
+I harbored the hope that one day I would share Hilary Page's extraordinary story with the world.
+However, by late 2006, it felt as though my efforts were in vain.
+Chas Saunter had already established an excellent [website dedicated to Hilary Page and his creations](https://www.hilarypagetoys.com/), effectively retelling his story.

+The Brickfetish site does an excellent job of recounting the history of Kiddicraft and Hilary Page.
+Rather than regurgitating the well-known facts about the inventor, I aim to shed light on lesser-known aspects.
+Hilary Page was not just a toy inventor; he was also a child psychologist deeply invested in revolutionizing the design of children's toys.
+He even advised parents against purchasing mechanical toys for children under five and encouraged buying small dolls for little girls.